thermaldonkey/donkey_bot/README.md

 Experimenting with making custom commands and interactions for myself, rather than selling out and using Nightbot or something similar DansGame

+### Requirements

+1. Python
+2. SQLAlchemy

+### Utilities

+Use the `reset_db.py` script to drop and rebuild your database (as identified by your DB_URL variable) based on the contents of the `models.py` file.
+Hopefully this works with other databases besides sqlite3.

 ### Current priorities

 1. Add tests/documentation